 US provides Ukraine with US$1.85 billion in military aid, including Patriot systems

-Antony Blinken, the United States Secretary of State, officially announced on Wednesday, 21 December a new package of military aid for Ukraine in the amount of US$1.85 billion, which includes the transfer of the Patriot air defence system.
+Antony Blinken, the United States Secretary of State, officially announced on Wednesday, 21 December a new US$1.85 billion military aid package for Ukraine, which includes a supply of Patriot air defence systems for the first time.

 Source: European Pravda